kdoore/CS2335-Gitbook/gamedata.md

     }

     ////Called in Player controller when the player collides with a pickup
-    public void Add (PickUp item)
+    ///this will be modified later so the input parameter is a PickUp item so it can be added to inventory public void Add (int value)
     {
-        score += item.value;  // update totalScore by the value of this current item Debug.Log ("Adding item value to score, score =  " + score);
+        score += value;  // update score by the value of this current item Debug.Log ("Adding item value to score, score =  " + score);

     }